Saran-nns/huggingtext/README.md

 ### System configuration

-For quicker inference, I use NVIDIA CUDA base images for the container and the system configuration is
+For quicker inference, I used CUDA base images for the container and the system configuration is

 OS: Ubuntu20.4

 GPU: NVIDIA GeForce GTX 1060Ti

-CUDA: 11.4
+Cuda: 11.4

-CUDNN: 8.0
+Cudnn: 8.0

 ### Build and Run Docker Container